1-2 Roman Road, Prenton, Wirral, CH43 3DB

 If you have an urgent medical problem and you’re not sure what to do, NHS 111 can help.
 Call or go online, 111.nhs.uk.
 For life-threatening emergencies, dial 999.

-Wirral’s NHS Walk in centres are also opened to offer treatment and advice on a range of minor illnesses and injuries such as infections and rashes, fractures, minor cuts and bruises and burns and strains.
+Wirral’s NHS Walk in centers are also opened to offer treatment and advice on a range of minor illnesses and injuries such as infections and rashes, fractures, minor cuts and bruises and burns and strains.
 You do not need an appointment

 When visiting the surgery, please remember you still need to wear a face covering and